cscart/docs/en/developer_guide/api/entities/products.rst

   GET /api/products/

-The quantity of the returned products is determined by the ``items_per_page`` parameter.
+The number of the returned products is determined by the ``items_per_page`` parameter.
 It's value can be changed in **Admin panel in Settings → Appearance → Elements per page** or through an API request.

 To refer to all products of a particular :doc:`Category <categories>` send a ``GET`` request to  ``/api/categories/:id/products/``::